‘Can I Have Laser Eye Surgery If…?’ And Other Suitability Questions

-But hop in your car and go to a private or independent clinic and ask them the same question, and you get a totally different one.
+But hop back in your car and head to a private or independent provider and you might be surprised to get a completely different answer.

-That means you can go to one in the morning that offers low-cost treatments but have a poor screening process and use outdated technology.
-And go to another in the afternoon that has higher prices but a three-hour eye assessment and the industry’s best technology.
+For example, one clinic might offer low-cost treatments but have poor screening processes and outdated technology.
+In contrast, another might have higher prices but offer a three-hour eye assessment and consultation and have access to the industry’s best technology.